Building an incident response framework for your enterprise

 How to build and customize an incident response plan

 So, which framework should you choose?
-Should you choose one framework in its entirety, or should you choose part of one and combine it with parts of another framework in a kind of a la carte incident response?
+Should you choose one framework in its entirety, or should you choose part of one and combine it with parts of another framework for an a la carte kind of incident response?

 When considering whether to adopt a framework as is or build your own, here are some things to think about.

 Perhaps you do business outside of the U.S. in Europe or the Middle East.
-In that case, you should look at ISO 27035-1 because the ISO 27000 family of security standards is almost universally adopted in these regions.
-Or you might choose to go with the ISO 27000 family of standards to integrate security more easily into other business functions.
+In that case, you should look at ISO/IEC 27035-1 because the ISO/IEC 27000 family of security standards is almost universally adopted in these regions.
+Or, you might choose to go with the ISO/IEC 27000 family of standards to integrate security more easily into other business functions.